- Best-in-class physical retail passes COVID-19 ‘stress test’ with global rebound in rents

 - Luxury brands showing resilience and cities experience increase in leasing activity

 - Cushman & Wakefield’s global report tracks 92 cities

-New York’s Fifth Avenue has reclaimed its position as the world’s most expensive retail street, with average rents of $2,000 USD/sq ft/yr (€21,076/sq m/yr) according to a new global ranking from real estate services firm Cushman & Wakefield.
+New York’s Fifth Avenue has reclaimed its position as the world’s most expensive retail street, with average rents of USD2,000 per square foot (sq ft) per year (€21,076/sq m/yr) according to a new global ranking from real estate services firm Cushman & Wakefield.

-Pegging the Hong Kong dollar to the U.S. dollar has helped Hong Kong maintain a high-ranking position in 2022 in second, with Tsim Sha Tsui at $1,436 USD/sq ft/yr (€15,134/sq m/yr) displacing Causeway Bay as the territory’s representative in the rankings.
+Pegging the Hong Kong dollar to the U.S. dollar has helped Hong Kong maintain a high-ranking position in 2022 in second place, with Tsim Sha Tsui at USD1,436/sq ft/yr (€15,134/sq m/yr) displacing Causeway Bay as the territory’s representative in the rankings.

 Cushman & Wakefield’s flagship ‘Main Streets Across the World’ report, first launched in 1988, tracks the top retail streets across 92 cities and ranks the most expensive by prime rental value utilising Cushman & Wakefield’s proprietary data.
 An annual report until 2019, this is the first since then – allowing insight into comparative performance pre- and post-pandemic.

 ** Causeway Bay held the #1 ranking for Hong Kong pre-COVID Source: Cushman & Wakefield